borgbackup/borg/docs/index.rst

 |project_name| is a Deduplicating ARChiver written in Python.
 The main goal of |project_name| is to provide an efficient and secure way to backup data.
 The data deduplication technique used makes |project_name|
-suitable for taking daily backups.
+suitable for daily backups since only actual changes are stored.

 Main Features
 -------------